touchtalent/BobbleIMESDK/Readme_Dynamic.md

 When the user first downloads the client app, only the support library is shipped to them and the core library is yet to be downloaded.
 The client can  download the module either automatically or on-demand via user initiated action.
 You are free to implement your own logic of install/uninstall as per your need.

-Since the entry for keyboard has to be added in base manifest in the client app, the system will list the keyboard inside list of keyboards available in Languages & Input settings, even if the module isn't installed.
-In such cases, it is possible that the user may manually navigate to the settings and activate the keyboard even if it's not yet downloaded.

-Such situations are gracefully handled and when the keyboard popups, user will be shown a placeholder of downloading the module .
-You may optionally choose to override BobbleIME.onCreateDefaultView() to return your custom placeholder.

 Once the keyboard modules are succesfully downloaded, the keyboard starts functioning as expected.

 ### Step 1: Adding a dynamic module to your Project